Meccano: Heyday

 In 1934, the nine basic Meccano outfits (numbered 00 to 7) were replaced by eleven outfits, labelled 0, A to H, K and L, the old No. 7 Outfit becoming the L Outfit.
-This L Outfit is often regarded as the best of the largest Meccano outfits.
 In 1937, the alphabetical outfit series was replaced by a numeric series, 0 to 10, the L Outfit being replaced by the smaller No. 10 Outfit.
 Although having fewer pieces than the L Outfit, the No. 10 Outfit became Meccano's flagship set and remained relatively unchanged until it was discontinued a half-century later in 1992.
 Accessory sets were retained, numbered 1A to 9A, that converted a set to the next in the series (for example, accessory set 6A would convert a No. 6 set to a No. 7 set).
 As had been the case from early days, Meccano Ltd would also supply individual Meccano parts to complement existing sets.

-World War II interrupted the production of Meccano in England when the Binns Road factory converted to manufacturing for the war effort.
+The Second World War interrupted the production of Meccano in England when the Binns Road factory converted to manufacturing for the war effort.
 The Korean War in 1950 also disrupted production due to a metal shortage and it was not until the mid-1950s that Meccano production returned to normal with new parts being added to all the sets.

 In 1955, outfits 00 to 10 as well as conversion sets 00A to 9A were available.